lucasdavid/lucasdavid.github.io/Machine-Learning/_posts/2021-06-11-clustering.md

 {% include figure.html
    src="/assets/images/posts/ml/clustering/37_0.jpg"
-   alt="Effect of data standardization over K-Means's initial configuration." figcaption="Figure 5: Effect of data standardization over K-Means's initial configuration." %}

-Without standardization, samples are not correctly aggregated because of the different proportions of each axis.
+   title="Effect of data standardization over K-Means's initial configuration." caption="Without standardization, samples are not correctly aggregated because of the different proportions of each axis." %}

 In the example above, the unstandardized feature $y$ ranged within the interval $[0, 30]$, which profoundly affected the $l^2$ distance.
 Conversely, variations in feature $x\in [250, 3750]$ caused a smaller impact on clustering configuration.